 And it’s dangerous.
 Rather than a dip in productivity alerting managers to a decline in wellbeing, and being able to do something about it, they are often oblivious until it becomes a much bigger problem, such as notice of resignation, or a sudden, dramatic drop in performance caused by burnout.

-Coaching tip: Make sure that top performers are prompted to answer questions in their one-to-one honestly, and don’t jump to conclusions based on their productivity.
+Coaching tip: Make sure that top performers are prompted to answer questions in their 1:1 honestly, and don’t jump to conclusions based on their productivity.
 The OpenBlend platform gives managers coaching prompts that help them to ask the right questions, at the right time, to get an honest response.

 Watch for burnout